Ficool

 "Of course.
 If you become a knight, whether he's a knight or a prince, you'll see each other again.
 Just like before."

-She pauses, then adds,
+She paused, then added,

 "And... he's still at our school.
 You can meet him anytime."

-Her voice softens slightly.
+Her voice softened slightly.

 "But whether he still wants to stay friends... that's a different story."